liuyixin-louis/academic-yixinliu/content/home/honorandaward.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Honor & Reward"
+title = "Honor & Award"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "Honor&Reward"
+  page_type = "Honor & Award"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.